axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

     ```
     c2d2cli deposit-btc ethereum [ethereum recipient address]
     ```
- 3. c2d2 will automate all the signing and verification process.   evetually you can see a message says
+ 3. c2d2 will automate all the signing and verification process.
+After completion, you can see a message says
     ```
     Mint command <commandId> completed at ethereum txID <transactionId>
     ```